 Carew Academy is committed to providing high quality careers guidance and advice.
 Our Provider Access Policy (below) gives details of how training providers can visit the school to offer eligible students information and advice about career pathways.

 The Gatsby Benchmarks – what are they?

 The Gatsby Benchmarks are a key measure of the effectiveness of career advice.
 They are also a very important part of the Government’s career strategy.
-In order to ensure our students enjoy high quality careers guidance and experiences, we will be working to embed the below eight Gatsby Benchmarks throughout our Careers Programme by the end of 2020 in line with DfE expectations.
+In order to ensure our students enjoy high quality careers guidance and experiences, we will continue to embed the below eight Gatsby Benchmarks throughout our Careers Programme in line with DfE expectations.

 - A Stable Careers Programme

 - Learning from Career and Labour Market Information

 - Experiences of Workplaces